manosmin/ceid-oop/README.md

 # Object Oriented Programming Project @CEID

 A console-based simulation of a jungle ecosystem using Java's object-oriented programming features.
-The simulation will involve various types of flora and fauna within the jungle, and students will model these entities as objects with defined behaviors and characteristics
+The simulation involves various types of flora and fauna within the jungle, and are modeled as objects with defined behaviors and characteristics.

 ## Features